Welcome parents, carers, staff & governors

 Rights Respecting at Brindishe Manor

-With half term now upon us I thought it appropriate to share the following
+With the holidays almost upon us I thought it appropriate to share the following

 Article 31 (leisure, play and culture)